Skip to Content

 I’m not sure why we’re rushing everything,” said English teacher Katherine Bentley.
 “For next year, we should have just opened Minnie.
 Then we could try to add these academies.
 And then we can restructure based on academy.
 We’re trying to cram way too much into one year, and I think it’s going to be madness.”

-Furthermore, many staff members said the decision has been detrimental to their trust in the school leadership.
+Furthermore, some staff members said the decision has been detrimental to their trust in the school leadership.

 “How do you trust someone when you see they’ll take an entire group of employees and just clean sweep them out?” said Reamer.
 “It affects the way I see the district and my interest in staying.”